-Looking for the best YouTube camera you can buy in 2020?
-There are certainly a lot of options, from powerful compacts to video-focused mirrorless cameras.
-Luckily, we've cut through the confusion to bring you this guide to the very best ones available.
-If you're looking for the best vlogging camera, though, check out our separate guide to that broader species of video camera.
+Searching for the best YouTube camera you can buy in 2020?
+You're certainly not short of options these days, though the number of contenders – from premium compacts to video-focused mirrorless cameras – can make it a tricky decision.
+That's why we've put together this guide to the finest ones available, whatever your needs.
+If you're looking for the best vlogging camera, you can also check out our guide to that broader species of video camera.

 If you’re struggling for inspiration, you’ve come to the right place.
 Our buying guide brings together the best YouTube cameras on sale right now, from the expensive to the affordable and the ultra-compact to the high-spec.
 From DSLRs to action cameras to portable gimbals, there’s something for every requirement and budget.

 There isn’t just one style of YouTube video, so when picking a camera you should carefully consider what your own style will be.
 Will you be recording pieces mainly to camera in a home studio?
 Then you might want face-tracking autofocus.
 Or will you be making active outdoors videos where a rugged build, light weight and effective image stabilization are key?
 Or will you be making a whole variety of videos, and in need something that ticks all the boxes?

 Our top pick right now is the Sony ZV-1, a video-focussed compact that's stuffed with features and capable of capturing superb quality movies for its size.
 But your own needs might require interchangeable lenses or world-class stabilization, in which case one of our other picks might suit you far better.

 Here are the best YouTube cameras you can buy right now.

 Our top picks

 The best YouTube cameras you can buy in 2020: